WUKA Period Pants | Review

 I was sent two pairs and a bralette to try and review.
 And perfect timing too as they arrived the day I got my period.
 Woop woop! #FreeThePeriod

 I put the period pants on immediately and I had two reactions.

 - I could never wear these out of my flat

-They are super comfy, with elasticated waist, mesh slides and a think padded lining.
+They are super comfy, with an elasticated waist, mesh slides, and a thick padded lining.
 They’re also super flattering, so for those of you out there who don’t mind a bit of period sex, these are the ‘sexy undies’ for you.